Early voting is underway in Arizona, but what does that mean?

 The early voting process has a few steps, but here's a simple explanation:

 For the November general election, mail-in ballots were sent out to voters who had requested them on Oct.
-10. But, voters can still request one until 5 p.m. on Oct.
+10. But, voters could still request one until 5 p.m. on Oct.
 26. Click here to request a Maricopa County mail-in ballot.

 The 15th floor of Phoenix City Hall will also be available for early voters.